ZupIT/beagle-docs/content/en/faq.md

 ## Will my application work offline?

-Depends.
-All server driven application when requests the server a flow, it needs to be connected in order to receive a response from backend.
+It depends.
+All server driven applications, when requesting the server in a flow, will need to be connected in order to receive a response from backend.
 The server driven flows cannot be solved without a connection.
-But, your if your application is not 100% server driven, there is a part of it that doesn't need to get online information, then it will work.
+But, if your application is not 100% server driven, then there is a part of it that doesn't need to get online information, and then it will work.
 The application also can be configured to call other screens in case they are offline.

 ### If my my internet connection is interrupted in the middle of the application flow?